marlinspike/Markdown_Slides/README.md

 - **Batch Processing:** Recursively convert all Markdown files in a directory to PowerPoint presentations.
 - **Customizable Input and Output:** Specify custom paths for input and output files.
 - **Automatic Directory Handling:** Automatically creates necessary output directories.
+- **Visual Indentation:** Indentation levels in the Markdown are visually represented in the PowerPoint slides to reflect the structure of the content.
+- **Configurable Text Formatting:** Configure text formatting such as bold for specific levels via environment settings.

 ## Installation